The story behind TTM

 The scale of it - one person, one mountain

 The insight came when I realized something that changed everything: The science already exists.
-The Banister fitness-fatigue model has existed since 1975.
+The Banister fitness-fatigue model has existed since 1975 (with sex-specific coefficients added in the 1991 validation).
 We understand VO₂max decline at altitude.
 We know how Chronic Training Load (CTL), Acute Training Load (ATL), and Training Stress Balance (TSB) predict athletic performance.
 We can model the Summit Readiness Score (SRS) - the probability of success at your specific objective altitude and duration.
 What was missing wasn't research.
-It was a platform built for mountain athletes that integrated real Strava data, applied altitude-specific exercise science, and made it conversational and adaptive instead of rigid.
+It was a platform built for mountain athletes that integrated real wearable data, applied altitude-specific exercise science, and made it conversational and adaptive instead of rigid.

 So I built the tool I wished had existed: Train to Mountain.
 Not another training app.
 A unified training intelligence system that understands what it actually takes to arrive at altitude ready.
 Shaped by the physiology of altitude, and designed from the ground up for mountain athletes like you and me.